On a generalized Brauer group in mixed characteristic cases, II: The Gersten-type conjecture for the mod e tale motivic cohomology

-by Theorem \ref{main}.
-Hence (ii) follows.
-This completes the proof. \end{proof} \begin{prop}\upshape Let $R$ be a local ring of a smooth algebra over a discrete valuation ring of mixed characteristic $(0, p)$.
-Suppose that $\mu_{p}\subset R$.
+for any integer $t\geq 0$ and a finite \'{e}tale extension $K$ of $\kappa(x)$ because the Nisnevich cohomological dimension of a field is $0$.
+Hence (ii) follows from \cite[p.776, Proposition 2.2 a)]{Ge}.
+This completes the proof. \end{proof} \begin{prop}\upshape Let $R$ be a local ring of a smooth algebra over a discrete valuation ring $A$ of mixed characteristic $(0, p)$.
+Let $n\geq 0$ be an integer.
+Suppose that $R$ contains $p$-th roots of unity.

 If the homomorphism

 is injective for $r\geq 1$, then the sequence

 is exact for $r\geq 1$. \end{prop} \begin{proof}\upshape By \cite[Theorem 4.6]{Sak}, the sequence